Plots

 What is a development plan and why is it important?

-What costs should be considered during infrastructure development?
+What costs should be considered for development?

 What are the benefits of membership in a property owners' association?